 In 2015, Telegram opened its app for developers to build and deploy bots.
 Following this, Facebook opened its messaging platform, the Facebook Messenger for bot development and it garnered the attention of users as well as developers.
 Now, almost every popular platform including Whatsapp, Slack, We Chat, IMO offers the facility to build a chatbot.

-Over time, there is an advancement in the abilities of a chatbot and technology has been a real contributor to it.
+Over time, there has been an improvement in the abilities of a chatbot and technology has been a real contributor to it.
 Artificial intelligence and its technologies have been helping developers in taking chatbots and their functionality to the next level.
 Today, chatbots are performing financial transactions, processing orders, resolving customer queries, and a lot more.
 We will be talking about it in detail in the upcoming segment.

 Chatbots: Then and Now